 To sow, scatter the seeds and cover lightly with soil.
 In my experience, they take 5 to 10 days to germinate (the warmer the soil, the faster they’ll germinate).

 Plant maturity is reached in 60 to 80 days, and while basil seedlings develop slowly and steadily in cooler spring weather, they really go bonkers once daytime temperatures soar into the 80s°F.

 Squash is jokingly known in gardening circles as the crop that keeps on giving.
 A single plant often leaves you with more squash than you know what to do with!

-Summer squash is also not the notorious space hog that winter squash is.
-With the exception of certain varieties that can be left on the vines longer to store as winter squash, summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.
+With the exception of certain varieties that can be left on the vines longer to cure and store as winter squash (like Zucchino Rampicante), summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.

 Summer squash average 60 days to harvest, though baby squash can be harvested as soon as a week after flowering.
-(For some fun facts about squash flowers and pollination, check out my post on the sex life of squash!)
+If you find that your squash are rotting or falling off before they start to grow, try interplanting flowers to improve squash pollination.

 Most people are familiar with the common vining cucumbers that need climbing support, but compact bush types are also available for gardeners short on space.

 Most people also think of long and slender green fruits when they picture cucumbers, but this crisp, refreshing crop actually comes in a wide variety of shapes, sizes, and colors when you’re looking at heirloom seeds.
 (Some of my favorite and more unconventional picks are below.)

 Cucumbers are in the same family as squash, so their growing needs are similar.
 They grow best when it’s warm, but the seeds will germinate in our magic range of 65°F to 70°F.